The3DP/Radicall/README.md

 <p align="center"> Radicall

 ##
-Radicall is a easy, original, hackable chat base designed to send simple messages.
+Radicall is a simple and hackable chat base designed to send simple messages.
 ##
 >RTS
 ##